shawj1029/HiClaw/README.md

 # HiClaw

 HiClaw is a cross-platform CLI scheduler (WSL/macOS) that sends scheduled messages with Claude.
+This is used as an automatic message sender, but you can somehow make it a quota refresher.

 ## Features